medplum/medplum/packages/docs/docs/fhir-datastore/patient-deduplication/architecture-overview.md

 # Architecture Overview

-## Terminology
+## Glossary

-Before we get started, let's define some terminology.
+Before we get started, let's define some terms.

 In this guide, we will call each input system that contributes patient data a **source system.** The output of your deduplication pipeline will be called the **target system**.